What Is a Solo Entrepreneur, and How Many and Where Are They?

 Accountability: “putting one’s livelihood and reputation directly on the line.”
 (Pink; “Free Agent Nation”, 2001; p.
 73)

 Solo Entrepreneurs are on the front line of their businesses.
 There is no one to hide behind or any coattails to ride on.
-This means solo business owners are accountable for everything they do, including their business’ marketing, the quality of their work, delivering what they promise to their clients, the success of their business, etc. They accept these business challenges and reap the rewards and lessons learned along the way.
+This means solo business owners are accountable for everything they do, including their business’ marketing, the quality of their work, delivering what they promise to their clients, and the success of their business.
+They accept these business challenges and reap the rewards and lessons learned along the way.

 Self-Defined Success: the measures of success are being redefined by Solo Entrepreneurs.

 For self employed business owners, money and the promise of a promotion to the next rung on the corporate ladder are no longer motivators or factors in defining what it is to be successful.
 Solo business owners use a different measuring stick to define their success.
 Money remains an important factor to many, because they have to pay for their bills–but it typically is not the primary measurement of success.
 Instead, success is following their heart’s desire (or calling), and operating a business based on their passions that makes enough money for the lifestyle they want.

 What Are The Challenges Facing The Solo Entrepreneur?